-US: FTC mobile payments report will have impact on social-media-based offerings
+USA: FTC mobile payments report will impact social-media-based offerings - .PDF file.

 There has been an explosion in the number and variety of mobile payments services available to consumers in the last couple of years, including several social-media-centric payments innovations.
 New payments products, including peer-to-peer services, mobile coupons, contactless options and mobile wallets, offer consumers and businesses significant flexibility and many new benefits.
 But regulators are concerned about the prospect of increased risks to consumers.
 The release of the Federal Trade Commission’s (FTC’s) 8 March 2013 staff report, ‘Paper, Plastic… or Mobile?
 An FTC Workshop on Mobile Payments’, indicates the potential for new and greater regulatory scrutiny of this growing sector.
 The report discusses the key issues facing businesses and consumers in emerging mobile payments services and highlights the diverse mix of companies comprising the mobile payments ecosystem, including mobile carriers, payment card networks, financial institutions, merchants and others.
 It describes three primary evolving concerns, all of which are relevant to social-media-based offerings: data security; privacy; and dispute resolution.